 Berlusconi did at least sort out the outstanding balance on the forward’s swanky home near Lake Maggiore, after Farina failed to keep up with the rent (the unfortunate Englishman was actually evicted at one stage by his miffed landlord).

 After his last game at the Meazza the striker draped a banner at the foot of the Curva Sud, emblazoned with the words: ‘Grazie a tutti.
 I love you Milan.
 Mark Hateley.’

 Talking to an Italian journalist in the 1990s, Hateley was pretty scornful of Berlusconi: “I had a one-to-one meeting with him at Milanello.
 I was young, but I was the son of a footballer and I knew enough about the game to understand that this so-called football man knew very little.
 He wanted to be the coach, he wanted to do everything.”

-Looking back now, though, there’s no trace of bitterness, only pride at what he achieved.
+Looking back over 30 years later, though, there’s no trace of bitterness, only pride at what he achieved.
 “Milan completely shaped me.
 I would work with Liedholm and Capello every afternoon for three years, on my technique, where I should be, where I shouldn’t run – ‘we have other players to run there’ – which you’re never taught in England.
 Capello was a great guy.
 He lived in the same development as us, so we spent a bit of time going back and forth.
 He just loved the British mentality.”

 A headed winning goal in the 1984 derby, when he out-jumped former Milan defender Fulvio Collovati, known as Il Traditore (the traitor) after joining Inter when the Rossoneri were relegated in 1982, sealed Hateley’s place in the club’s folklore.
 This was underlined at the most recent Milan Derby, when the Curva Sud was draped with a choreography depicting the Englishman's famous goal.